dt97/dt97.github.io/README.md

 ### About

 I am an undergraduate in Computer Science and Engineering graduated from National Institute of Technology, Rourkela in 2019.
 My interests include Competitive Programming, Software Development, and Machine Learning.
-I like playing badminton, solving logic puzzles, and listening music in my liesure time.
+I like playing badminton, solving logic puzzles, and listening music in my leisure time.
 I write and improve articles related to Computer Science at [GeeksforGeeks](https://www.geeksforgeeks.org/), some of which can be found [here](https://auth.geeksforgeeks.org/user/dt_kanha/articles).

 Notable profiles.